minojeyam/Uki-Cheatsheets/JS_ToDo.md

 ```

 Open `index.html` in the browser.
 You should be able to add tasks, toggle them, delete them, filter and persist between refreshes.

 ---

-## Full single-file copy (ready-to-run)

-If you want to give students a single copy-paste file, use the complete version in the classroom resources (attach or paste the full HTML). **Note:** the full file includes the HTML, CSS and JS exactly in the order above.

----